ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 Follow the instructions of [lightgun emulation option 1](#option-1-lightgun-emulation-replacing-mouse), and assign keys to suit the game.
 In game's config, select Mouse + Keyboard for player controller.

 For 2-player support by using 2 Gear VR controllers, see [DemulShooter](#lightgun-input-using-demulshooter).
+Use Enter and Tab for start buttons of P1 and P2, Up/Down arrow for menu navigation.

 <br>